DSharpPlus/DSharpPlus/docs/articles/hosting/options.md

 You need to make sure you have all the latest updates and patches along with all the necessary software installed.
 It's generally recommended your hosting machine has at least 2 CPU cores, and a decent amount of RAM.

+If you dont own a dedicated server but you do own a raspberry pi (versions 2 and above at the time of writting), you can host your bot on there.
+Versions 1 and 0 are not supported due to .Net Core and .Net 5 not supporting the ARMv6 architecture.

 ## Hosting remotely